agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 4.md

   * **Taxes:** Under US GAAP, taxes paid are always CFO.
 Under IFRS, they are generally CFO, but can be allocated between CFO, CFI, and CFF if the tax can be directly tied to an investing or financing activity (e.g., tax paid on the gain from selling a factory).

-  * **CFA Exam Tip:** You will almost certainly get a question on this.
+  * **<mark>EXAM TIP:</mark>:** You will almost certainly get a question on this.
 They will describe a company reporting under IFRS that classified, for example, dividends paid as CFF, and ask what the impact on CFO would have been if they reported under US GAAP (in this case, CFO would be the same, since US GAAP also classifies dividends paid as CFF).
 They could also ask the reverse.
 Know this table inside and out.

 -----